jcurtis4207/Juce-Plugins/README.md

 The high and low shelf bands can be switched to a bell, and two fully parametric bands.
 All of the bands have access to the entire frequency spectrum.

+### Limiter
+A ripoff of the L1 limiter.
+I think the layout of the L1 is the best out there, so I haven't tried to reinvent the wheel (yet).

 ### Tilt-eq
 A tilting equalizer, similar to the Tonelux Tilt.
 It uses a high and low shelf with a fixed Q and inverse gain.